Murmur (album)

 Murmur is the debut studio album by American alternative rock band R.E.M., released on April 12, 1983, by I.R.S.
 Records.
-Murmur drew critical acclaim upon its release for its unusual sound, defined by lead singer Michael Stipe's cryptic lyrics, guitarist Peter Buck's jangly guitar style, and bass guitarist Mike Mills' melodic basslines.
+The album was recorded in the winter of 1983 at Reflection Studios in Charlotte, North Carolina, with musicians Don Dixon and Mitch Easter serving as producers.
+Murmur received critical acclaim upon release for its unconventional sound, defined by lead singer Michael Stipe's cryptic lyrics, guitarist Peter Buck's jangly playing style, and countermelodic lines from bassist Mike Mills.
+In 2003, the album was ranked number 197 in Rolling Stone magazine's list of the "500 Greatest Albums of All Time".
+It retained the position in the 2012 list and was raised to number 165 in the 2020 revision.

-Recording
+Background and recording

 R.E.M. started preparing for their debut album in December 1982.
 I.R.S. paired R.E.M. with producer Stephen Hague, who had a higher profile than the band's previous producer Mitch Easter.
 Hague's emphasis on technical perfection did not suit the band; the producer made the group perform multiple takes of the song "Catapult", which demoralized drummer Bill Berry.
-Also, Hague took the completed track to Synchro Sound studios in Boston and added keyboard parts to the track without the band's permission and to their dismay.
+Hague then took the completed track to Syncro Sound studios in Boston and added keyboard parts without the band's permission and to their dismay.
 Unsatisfied, the band members asked the label to let them record with Easter.
 I.R.S. agreed to a "tryout" session, allowing the band to travel to North Carolina and record the song "Pilgrimage" with Easter and producing partner Don Dixon.
 After hearing the track, I.R.S. permitted the group to record the album with Dixon and Easter.

 On January 6, 1983, R.E.M. entered Reflection Studios in Charlotte, North Carolina, to begin recording sessions with Easter and Dixon.
 Much of the band's material for the album had been tested on preceding tours.
-Because of its bad experience with Hague, the band recorded the album via a process of negation, refusing to incorporate rock music clichés such as guitar solos or then-popular synthesizers, to give its music a timeless feel.
-Berry specifically was resistant to "odd" musical suggestions, insisting that his drums be recorded in a drummer's booth, a practice that was antiquated at the time.
+Because of their bad experience with Hague, the band recorded the album via a process of negation, refusing to incorporate rock music clichés such as guitar solos or then-popular synthesizers to give it a timeless feel.
+Berry specifically was resistant to "odd" musical suggestions, insisting that his drums be recorded in a drummer's booth, a practice that was considered antiquated at the time.
 Dixon and Easter took a hands-off approach to much of the recording process.
 The pair would only fix up a vocal track or ask lead singer Michael Stipe to re-record a vocal if it was very substandard.
-Recording was completed on February 23, 1983.
+"Being both musicians, our approach was to leave as little imprint as possible," Dixon recalled in 1994.
+"We felt like our job was to, as cheaply as possible, reproduce what appeared to be just them playing live."